Introducing Neuron AI – Create full featured AI Agents in PHP

 As a PHP developer I struggled a lot, mainly because the PHP ecosystem to develop this kind of “Agentic” features into existing applications it’s not as advanced and rich as it is in other technologies.

-Python and Javascript are “driving the bus”, and obviously other developers working with different programming languages are creating their artifacts to get the opportunity to start their journey too.
+Python is “driving the bus”, and obviously other developers working with different programming languages are creating their artifacts to get the opportunity to start their journey too.

 Six months ago when I started working on this chapter I took in consideration some packages that were getting attention like LLPhant, or Prism.
 There was a lot of development behind these packages and they have already implemented a lot of things.
-But for my needs they have too serious weaknesses to consider building the foundation of this chapter for my business on these libraries.
-Prism is exclusively for Laravel, so you are locked in, and LLPhant has a lot of different classes and looks more like a library than a framework.
+But compared to the state of the art of the agentic ecosystem, and ultimately for my needs, they had too serious weaknesses to consider building the foundation of this chapter for my business on these libraries.
+Prism is exclusively for Laravel, so you are locked in, and it misses all the RAG needs and complemetary abstractions.
+LLPhant has a lot of different classes and looks more like a library than a framework.
 They also lacks features like Memory, chat history, monitoring, and more.

 Yet, the opportunity is too great to pass up.